klaasnienhuis/devfab/docs/projects/product-tour.md

 ### More content

-Let's add body text for the annotations and images.
-I'm adding to the `annotations` object.
+Let's add body text and images for the annotations too.
+I'm expanding the `annotations` object.
 Here's an example of one of the annotations:

 ```js
 4: {